 Malaysia can be considered as leading the ASEAN in the use of the PPP model in infrastructure financing.
-It started back in the 1980s, when agencies that were responsible for many of the infrastructure development were privatised.
-This enabled the development of major infrastructure projects, including major highways across the country, airports such as the KLIA, and communications facilities.
+It started back in the 1980s, when agencies that were responsible for many of the infrastructure development were

 In recent years, another option on project financing has emerged: The Islamic project financing, particularly the use of sukuk, for Malaysia's infrastructure activities.
 As a world leader on Islamic finance, Malaysia is poised to leverage on current conditions and further to enhance the use of sukuk for its infrastructure development.
-As the sukuk market is already established in Malaysia---i.e., around 63 percent of the global outstanding sukuk were issued in Malaysia---the cost of funds raised through Islamic financing is cheaper than the conventional way.
+As the sukuk market is already established in Malaysia-i.e., around 63 percent of the global outstanding sukuk were issued in Malaysia-the cost of funds raised through Islamic financing is cheaper than the conventional way.
 Thus, at least in Malaysia, it makes more business sense to raise funds through sukuk issues than through bonds.